 If your district officials do not provide you with a product’s SDS or their Hazard Communication Program, they are in violation of the Hazard Communication Standard which is enforced by the New York State Department of Labor’s Public Employee Safety and Health Bureau.

 12) Our school does not have enough maintenance staff to keep up with the new disinfection plan and safety plans.
 What do we do?

 Discuss this concern with your local union.
 District re-opening plans may generate a new set of duties and responsibilities and, therefore, increase the district’s staffing needs.
 Make sure your school is aware of how much work needs to be done by creating a cleaning and disinfection plan and checklist.
 High touch surface areas will need to be disinfected throughout the day.
 Outline the new requirements to maintain the school ventilation system, social distancing supports and hygiene supply stocks.
 Map out your concern as soon as possible so that you can show your district officials that the current staffing levels will not allow them to live up to their responsibility to provide a safe and healthy workplace.

-What is going to happen to team sports this year?
-Are they possible?
+14) What is going to happen to team sports and physical education?